 Your Excellency Consul General of Greece Mr Evangelos Vlioras,

 Beloved Brothers and Sisters in Christ

-Long live the noble and royal nation of the Roman Orthodox people!
+Long live the noble and Royal nation of the Rum Orthodox!

 Long live Hellas!

 Long live the Hagiotaphite Brotherhood!”

 The Consul General also delivered the following address: